-- A. Performance and behavior problems may indicate the current use of illegal drugs or abuse of alcohol, particularly if they represent a significant change from the student's past behavior. - B. Listed below are guidelines for alerting management to potential substance abuse problems: - 1.
-The student appears confused or exhibits erratic behavior. - 2.
-The student has trouble interacting with other students, faculty, staff, or patients. - 3.
-The student exhibits paranoia, slurred speech, or irrational or unsafe behavior. - 4.
-The student has been involved in an on-the-job accident or has a series of safety-related incidents that raise questions about his or her functioning capacity. - 5.
-The student appears drowsy or sleepy during class, lab or clinical.
+Performance and behavior problems may indicate the current use of illegal drugs, marijuana, or abuse of alcohol, particularly if they represent a significant change from the student's past behavior.
+Students abusing drugs or alcohol may appear confused or exhibits erratic behavior; appear drowsy or sleepy during class, lab or clinical; or exhibit paranoia, slurred speech, or irrational or unsafe behavior.
+These students may have trouble interacting with other students, faculty, staff, or patients.
+They may been involved in an on-the-job accident or has a series of safety-related incidents that raise questions about his or her functioning capacity.